 AI Transparency and Explainability

-Many AI models are opaque, making it difficult to explain decisions to stakeholders or regulators.
-Lack of transparency undermines trust and complicates accountability when outcomes are contested.
+Many AI models are opaque, and hence it is difficult to explain decisions to stakeholders or regulators.
+The lack of transparency does not foster trust and creates challenges for accountability if there are competing results.

 Deepfakes